BestSens/gd32-cmake-example/Examples/I2C/Master_transmitter_slave_receiver_interrupt/readme.txt

   This demo will send the data of i2c_buffer_transmitter array through I2C1 interface to the I2C0, and it will store the data received by I2C1 in the i2c_buffer_receiver array.
-If transfer is successfully completed, LED2 and LED3 are on.
+If transfer is successfully completed, LED1 and LED2 are on.

   We should use the jumper to connect the PB6 and PB10.
 The PB7 and PB11 are connected as well.